mohamedelsheikh20/Dbt_ATOS_Train/documentation/documentation_file.md

 #### Description:
 Query to create a new column with the difference in years between sale date and year built.
 Group the data by this new column and analyze the distribution of sale price.

-- There is no need to join calendar dim, because all what we need the year.
 - Do the year difference by doing some operation on IDs of dates (numeric values).
   -     sale_date_id like "20181212" / 10000 = 2018.1212 using cast int will be the year "2018"
-        year_built_date_id will be like "1996"
+        year_built_date will be like "1996"

 - remove any negative results `wrong input`.
 - Finally, analyze the output of the price with `sum - avg - min - max`.